notshi/dquery/dquery.md

 ## Commands

 You can more or less figure out what a query does by reading it like a sentence.
+And just like a sentence, you can write out a whole query in a single line as linebreaks in these examples are mostly for legibility purposes.

 The following table lists the most common SQL clauses and operators you can use to create queries.

 | Commands | What it does |